hunterjackson/docs/source/mqtt.rst

 3. Clean the mqtt connection.
 4. The Kafka Connect Query statements to read from json and avro topics and insert into Kafka kjson and kavro topics.
 5. Setting the time window to emit keep alive pings
-6. Set the converters for each of the Mqtt topics.
-If a source doesn't get a converter set it will default to BytesConverter
-7. Set the avro schema for the 'avro' Mqtt topic.
-8. The mqtt client identifier.
+6. The mqtt client identifier.
-9. If a conversion can't happen it will throw an exception.
+7. If a conversion can't happen it will throw an exception.
-10. The connection to the Mqtt server.
+8. The connection to the Mqtt server.
-11. The quality of service for the messages.
+9. The quality of service for the messages.
-12. Set the connector source class.
+10. Set the connector source class.

 Use the Confluent CLI to view Connects logs.